Robust Distance Covariance: Introduction

 \section{Introduction}

-Distance correlation ($\dCor$), proposed by \citet{szekely2007}, is a relatively recent measure of dependence between real random variables $X$ and $Y$.
-Its popularity stems from the fact that $\dCor(X,Y)$ is zero if and only if $X$ and $Y$ are independent, and nonnegative otherwise.
-Therefore {\it any} type of dependence makes it nonzero, unlike the Pearson correlation $\cor(X,Y)$ which aims specifically for linear relations.
+Distance covariance ($\dCov$), proposed by \citet{szekely2007}, is a relatively recent measure of dependence between real random variables $X$ and $Y$.
+Its popularity stems from the fact that $\dCov(X,Y)$ is zero if and only if $X$ and $Y$ are independent, and positive otherwise.
+Therefore {\it any} type of dependence makes it nonzero, unlike the product-moment covariance $\cov(X,Y)$ which aims specifically for linear relations.

-Another feature of $\dCor$ is its simple definition.
+Another feature of $\dCov$ is its simple definition.
 Assume that X has a finite first moment.
 Then \citet{szekely2007} compute the {\it doubly centered} interpoint distances of X, given by

 where $X'$, $X''$ and $X'''$ are independent copies of $X$.
 Note that $\Delta(X,X') = \Delta(X',X)$ is not a distance itself, since it also takes on negative values.
 Moreover, $E_{X}[\Delta(X,X')]$ is zero, and the same holds for $E_{X'}[\Delta(X,X')]$ and $E_{X,X'}[\Delta(X,X')]$.
 This explains the name `doubly centered'.
 It turns out that the {\it second} moments of $\Delta(X,X')$ exist as well.